Nardus/zoonotic_rank/README.md

-# Zoonotic risk assement from viral genomes
+# Zoonotic risk assessment from viral genomes

 Code and data used in Mollentze _et al._ (2020) "Identifying and prioritizing potential human-infecting viruses from their genome sequences".